InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/repository-activity-score.md

 A list of InnerSource projects should not be considered a static resource, but an exciting place to discover and explore new and active projects, just like a news page listing the most interesting topics of the day first.
 Thus it is beneficial when the order of the projects is regularly updated and changes according to the project's popularity and activity.

-These considerations let to a first prototype to calculate a repository activity score, which worked surprisingly well and determines an ever-changing order of projects according to their activity.
+These considerations led to a first prototype to calculate a repository activity score, which worked surprisingly well and determines an ever-changing order of projects according to their activity.

 ## Context